Kong/developer.konghq.com/app/_gateway_entities/workspace.md

 entities:
   - workspace

-description: Workspaces provide a way to segment Kong Gateway entities.
+description: Workspaces provide a way to segment {{site.base_gateway}} entities.
 Entities in a workspace are isolated from those in other workspaces.

 tools:
     - admin-api